WoNoMute/wonomute.github.io/_posts/2021-04-12-MCT-concertpromo-2021.md

 ### MCT:

 We are a team of 11 people from diverse background.
 We play music together in the space, it is because we think it is one of the future possibilities.
-We are located in two locations and 400km apart from each other.
+We are located in Oslo and Trondheim.
+So, we are 400km apart from each other.